Using Triggers to Enter Trades

 Start and End Times

 Only triggers that occur between the start and end time will be executed.
-(Optional)
+(This is only enforced when opening new trades.
+Triggers received to close a trade will be processed, no matter which days are selected.)

 Expiration Minutes